algorithmiaio/dev-center/_pages/model-deployment/pytorch.md

     teaser: /language_logos/pytorch.png
 ---

-Welcome to hosting your <a href="http://pytorch.org/">PyTorch</a> model on Algorithmia!
+Welcome to deploying your <a href="http://pytorch.org/">PyTorch</a> model on Algorithmia!

-This guide is designed as an introduction to hosting a PyTorch model and publishing an algorithm even if you’ve never used Algorithmia before.
+This guide is designed as an introduction to deploying a PyTorch model and publishing an algorithm even if you’ve never used Algorithmia before.

 ## Table of Contents
 * [Prerequisites](#prerequisites)